dmatseku/Prelang/README.md

 - after - the library takes the last page as a result and for each file, together with the result, calls the specified macros.
 - finish - the library calls each specified macros for the result.

-Before doing this, the preprocessor creates and saves objects of all handlers, and each handler creates and saves objects of all macros.
+Before doing this, the preprocessor creates and saves objects of all handlers and macros.

 ## Usage
 `Prelang\Prelang` class takes an array as configuration.
 This project has the basic config file in the root directory.<br>